-BERT — Bidirectional Encoder Representations from Transformers — is the encoder half of the transformer architecture, pretrained to deeply understand language.
-Released by Google in 2018, it set a new standard for tasks that require understanding rather than generating text: classification, named entity recognition, and question answering.
+BERT stands for Bidirectional Encoder Representations from Transformers.
+In simple words, it is the encoder half of the transformer, trained to understand language deeply.
+Google released it in 2018.
+It set a new bar for tasks that need understanding rather than text generation.
+Those tasks include classification, named entity recognition, and question answering.

-This article covers how BERT is structured, the clever pretraining tricks that give it bidirectional understanding, and how you adapt a pretrained BERT to your own task through fine-tuning.
-It sets up the hands-on tutorials that follow in this series.
+BERT's design has three parts worth learning.
+First is how it is built.
+Second is the pretraining that gives it two-way understanding.
+Third is how we adapt a pretrained BERT to our own task through fine-tuning.
+This sets up the hands-on tutorials that follow.

 What Is BERT?

 BERT uses only the encoder stack of the transformer.
-It takes a sequence of tokens and produces a context-aware vector for each one — representations that downstream models can use directly.
+It takes a sequence of tokens and produces a context-aware vector for each one.
+Downstream models can use these vectors directly.

-Its defining feature is in the name: it is bidirectional.
-Earlier language models read text left-to-right (or right-to-left).
-BERT reads the entire sentence at once, so each word's representation is informed by the words both before and after it.
-The word "bank" in "river bank" and "bank account" gets a different representation because BERT sees the surrounding context on both sides.
+Its main feature is in the name.
+It is bidirectional.
+Earlier language models read text left to right, or right to left.
+BERT reads the whole sentence at once.
+So each word's representation uses the words both before and after it.
+Take the word bank.
+In river bank and bank account, it gets a different representation.
+That is because BERT sees the context on both sides.

 Note